The Black Dahlia (novel): Synopsis

 In 1946, the Los Angeles Police Department arranges a boxing match between patrolmen Dwight "Bucky" Bleichert and Lee Blanchard as a publicity stunt.
 The fight is promoted as "Fire versus Ice", reflecting their contrasting boxing styles and personalities.
-Bucky is cautious and reserved, racked with guilt over his betrayal of two Japanese-American friends (resulting in their wartime internment) and involvement in violently suppressing of the Zoot Suit Riots.
+Bucky is cautious and reserved, racked with guilt over his betrayal of two Japanese-American friends (resulting in their wartime internment) and involvement in violently suppressing the Zoot Suit Riots.
 By contrast, Lee is outgoing and jovial, already famous for catching the notorious bank robber Bobby De Witt.
-Lee is openly cohabiting with De Witt's girlfriend, Kay Lake, in violation of LAPD policy.
+Lee is openly cohabiting with De Witt's girlfriend, Kay Lake, in violation of LAPD policy, after having met her at the trial.

 Bucky and Lee are promoted to plainclothes jobs in the Warrants Division and are subsequently partnered together.
 Bucky quickly forms a close bond with Lee and Kay, seeing them as a surrogate family.
 Kay becomes attracted to Bucky and attempts to seduce him, revealing that her relationship with Lee is platonic, but Bucky nevertheless rebuffs her advances in order to avoid upsetting the harmonious friendship between the three of them.

 In January 1947, the hideously mutilated body of Elizabeth Short is discovered.
 The killing, which the press dub "Black Dahlia," reminds Lee of the unsolved disappearance of his younger sister Laurie, prompting him to volunteer himself and Bucky for the investigation.
 Another detective, the thuggish Fritz Vogel, is in cahoots with Assistant DA Ellis Loew, who hopes to use the case to launch his political career.
 Vogel and Loew repeatedly try to frame innocent men in order to close the case quickly.
 Bucky is initially resentful of his and Lee's involvement in the case but gradually becomes obsessed with Short as he learns about her chaotic and unhappy life.

 One line of enquiry leads Bucky to Madeleine Sprague, a spoiled socialite who closely resembles Short and was involved in a lesbian relationship with her.
 In exchange for Bucky suppressing evidence about her involvement, Madeleine has sex with him, causing him to fantasize that she is Short.
 Bucky meets the rest of Madeleine's family, consisting of her tyrannical father Emmett, an amoral property developer; her sickly mother Ramona; and her sister Martha, an aspiring artist.
 He also learns about George Tilden, an old friend of Emmett's who was badly disfigured in a car crash and subsequently became a reclusive handyman on Emmett's estate.